rocky-linux/documentation/docs/gemstones/containers/podman.md

 WantedBy=default.target
 ```

-Then let the generator run again, and enable your service:
+Then let the generator run again and enable your service:

 ```bash
 systemctl --user daemon-reload;
 systemctl --user enable nextcloud.service;
 ```

-Other file types are supported: pod, volume, network, image and kube.
-[Pods](https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html#pod-units-pod) for instance can be used to group containers – the generated systemd services and theirs dependencies (create the pod before the containers) are automatically managed by systemd.
+Other file types are supported: pod, volume, network, image, and kube.
+[Pods](https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html#pod-units-pod), for instance, can be used to group containers – the generated systemd services and their dependencies (create the pod before the containers) are automatically managed by systemd.

 ### Using `podman generate systemd`